corvus-dotnet/Corvus.Identity/Documentation/articles/configuration.md

 # Configuration and Azure AD Client Identities

 Application code often needs to determine how to authenticate when using services that are secured by Azure AD.
 In some cases, there will be an ambient service identity (e.g., an Azure Managed Identity).
-But in some cases, it might be necessary to use some other identity, in which case suitable credentials will need to be obtained.
+But it might be necessary to use some other identity, in which case suitable credentials will need to be obtained.
 These might need to be retrieved from an Azure Key Vault.

 `Corvus.Identity` supports these scenarios through the [`ClientIdentityConfiguration`](xref:Corvus.Identity.ClientAuthentication.Azure.ClientIdentityConfiguration) type.
 In cases where a single service identity will suffice for the entire process, you can pass one of these to [`AzureIdentityServiceCollectionExtensions.AddServiceIdentityAzureTokenCredentialSourceFromClientIdentityConfiguration`](xref:Microsoft.Extensions.DependencyInjection.AzureIdentityServiceCollectionExtensions.AddServiceIdentityAzureTokenCredentialSourceFromClientIdentityConfiguration) to make the service identity available through DI.
 Or, if you need to use different identities in different scenarios, you can pass a [`ClientIdentityConfiguration`](xref:Corvus.Identity.ClientAuthentication.Azure.ClientIdentityConfiguration) to [`IAzureTokenCredentialSourceFromDynamicConfiguration.CredentialSourceForConfigurationAsync`](`Corvus.Identity.ClientAuthentication.Azure.IAzureTokenCredentialSourceFromDynamicConfiguration.CredentialSourceForConfigurationAsync`)